 The research was conducted in the North West of England and explored the experiences of stroke survivors treated in UK National Health Service (NHS) hospitals.
-Health and social care professionals (HSCPs) were also based within publicly funded services or relevant regional, voluntary sector organizations.
-The study was reviewed and granted favourable ethical opinion by the NRES Committee Northwest Haydock Research Ethics committee (REC Ref No: 17/ NW/0335).
-The study was conducted according to the standards of the European Medicines Agency Guidelines for Good Clinical Practice (Kingham, Bogaert, and Eddy 1994).
+Health and social care professionals (HSCPs) were also based within publicly funded services or relevant regional, voluntary sector organisations.
+The study was reviewed and granted favourable ethical opinion by NRES Committee Northwest Haydock Research Ethics committee (REC Ref No: 17/NW/0335).
+The study was conducted according to the standards of the European Medicines Agency Guidelines for Good Clinical Practice (Kingham et al. 1994).

-A behavioural analysis, informed by the Behaviour Change Wheel staged approach, was combined with four co-design workshops across 9-weeks, involving either stroke survivors (with family carers), HSCPs, or both.
-We describe the use of the Behaviour Change Wheel first, and then the experience-based co-design workshops.
-In reality, the two processes were iterative rather than chronologically separate (see Figure 1).
+A behavioural analysis, informed by the Behaviour Change Wheel staged approach, was combined with four co-design workshops across 9-weeks, involving either stroke survivors (with family carers), HSCPs or both.
+We describe the use of the Behaviour Change Wheel first, and then the experience based co-design workshops.
+In reality, the two processes were iterative rather than chronologically separate (see Fig. 1).
+[Figure 1 Near Here].

-Figure 1.
+Fig 1.
 The behavioural analysis and the co-design workshops worked in parallel throughout Phase 2, to develop the Intervention Components.

-Use of the behaviour change wheel to inform intervention development
+Use of the Behaviour Change Wheel to inform intervention development

-Stages outlined in Michie, Atkins, and West (2014) guide to using the Behaviour Change Wheel were followed.
+Stages outlined in Michie et al's (2014) guide to using the Behaviour Change Wheel were followed.

-Understanding the behaviour
+1: Understanding the behaviour

-This stage aimed to: specify what the behavioural problem is; specify the behaviours that need to change and who needs to carry out the behaviours; and understand what the behavioural determinants are (the factors are that need to change to change the specified behaviour).
-This stage was led by a Health Psychologist with expertise in behaviour change (author Powell), in parallel with the Phase 1 thematic analysis of qualitative data (by author O'Malley), such that the understanding of the behaviour was grounded in the Phase 1 data.
+This stage aimed to: specify what the behavioural problem is; specify the behaviours that need to change and who needs to carry out the behaviours; and understand what the behavioural determinants are (the factors are that need to change in order to change the specified behaviour).
+This stage was led by a Health Psychologist with expertise in behaviour change (the 2nd author), in parallel with the Phase 1 thematic analysis of qualitative data (by the 5th author), such that the understanding of the behaviour was grounded in the Phase 1 data.

-The target oral hygiene behaviour was selected as cleaning the teeth/ mouth twice a day, a behaviour that would be performed by the stroke survivor, an informal caregiver, or professional caregiver.
+The target oral hygiene behaviour was selected as: cleaning the teeth/mouth twice a day, a behaviour that would be performed by the stroke survivor, an informal caregiver or professional caregiver.
 The target dental care behaviour was: accessing dental care (e.g. visiting dentist), a behaviour performed by the stroke survivor.
 Detailed initial specifications of these two behaviours are provided in Tables 1a and 1b.
+[Tables 1a and 1b Near Here]